America The Beautiful - The National Parks and Federal Recreational Lands Pass

 One pass covers everyone in a non-commercial vehicle at sites that charge "per vehicle."

 The Pass has two signature lines.
-The pass is not valid until it is signed, so the US military member or dependent must sign the pass with first and last name when the pass is issued.
-The second signature line is optional, but may only be signed by another US military member or dependent.
+The pass is not valid until it is signed, so the Current US military member or dependent must sign the pass with first and last name when the pass is issued.
+The second signature line is optional, but may only be signed by another Current US military member or dependent.
 One of the signers must be present when using the pass.

 One pass covers the vehicle at sites that charge "per vehicle."
 At "per person" sites, the applicable fee will be charged for each additional person.